brianbochicchio/brianbochicchio.com/_posts/2026-02-26-on-building-this-site-contnued.md

 Once I flesh my own site out more, I might just do that.

 Essentially this is a near zero cost site.
 I used GitHub pages for hosting and CloudFlare R2 (free plan for now).
-Also no CMS or complext back-end.
+Also no CMS or complex back-end.
 What's not to love.